-Just as – a few weeks ago – the groundhog brought us into February and gave us hope for warmer weather, so the stars of the Spring Triangle start to make their way into the late evening sky as February progresses.
-By early March, these stars are all up before midnight.
-By early April, they’re all up by mid-evening (midway between sundown and midnight).
+The Spring Triangle is entirely above the horizon before midnight in March, and by early April, its three stars are visible by mid-evening (midway between sundown and midnight).
 When you see the Spring Triangle stars above the houses across the street, you can almost feel the warm springtime air.

-Let’s learn to track these stars down so we can watch them move across the night as we wait for spring to begin.
+Let’s learn to track these stars down so we can watch them move across the night as we welcome spring.

-Once darkness falls in February, turn toward the east to find a bright yellowish star twinkling in the darkness.
-That’s Regulus, the first to rise of the three Spring Triangle stars.
-We see Regulus as one star, but it’s actually a four-star system.
+When we look at Regulus we only see one star, but it’s actually a four-star system.
 From about 79 light-years away, the light from the four blends into just one point in the night.
 The brightest star in this system is a yellow supergiant about three times the size of our sun.

-For those at northerly latitudes, Arcturus is the second-brightest star visible, after Sirius (those at more southerly latitudes, like the southern U.S., can see the sky’s actual second-brightest star, Canopus).
+Next up is Arcturus, the brightest star of the three in the Spring Triangle.
+For those at northerly latitudes, Arcturus is the second-brightest star visible on the sky’s dome, after Sirius, which is currently in the southwestern sky.
+(Those at more southerly latitudes, like the southern U.S., can see the sky’s actual second-brightest star, Canopus, in the south.)
 Arcturus is a gorgeous old red giant about 37 light-years away.
-Billions of years from now, when the sun has burnt up its own hydrogen fuel supply, it will turn into a star similar to the type Arcturus is now.
+Billions of years in the future, when the sun has burnt up its own hydrogen fuel supply, it will turn into a star similar to the type Arcturus is now.

-If Arcturus has risen, chances are Spica has, too.
-Look for Spica lower in the sky than Arcturus – and father toward the south, or left – of the others.
+If Arcturus has risen, Spica is not far behind.
+Look for Spica lower in the sky than Arcturus – and father toward the south, or right – of the others.
 Spica is a blue giant star about 250 light-years away.

-Toward the north, look for the Big Dipper, called the Plough in the U.K. This time of year, by mid-evening, it’s ascending in the northeast.
-If you draw a line from the star Dubhe to the star Merak, the two stars at the end of the Dipper’s bowl or blade, and extend it toward the south, you’ll reach Regulus.
+Toward the north, look for the Big Dipper, called the Plough in the United Kingdom.
+This time of year, by mid-evening, it’s ascending in the northeast.
+If you draw a line from the two stars at the end of the Dipper’s bowl or blade – Dubhe and Merak – and extend it toward the south, you’ll reach Regulus.

-Also, if you follow the curve of the Dipper’s handle away from the bowl, you can follow the arc to Arcturus.
-From there, keep going, and drive a spike to Spica.
+Then, follow the curve of the Dipper’s handle away from the bowl to arc to Arcturus and continue the line downward to speed on down to Spica.

 Surprisingly enough, the Spring Triangle is bigger than its more famous summertime cousin, and it’s almost as big across as the Winter Hexagon.
-It’s not one of the best-known star patterns, though.
+Yet it’s not one of the best-known star patterns.

 Once you’ve found the Spring Triangle, you’ll enjoy it year after year.
 Maybe because it appears as spring is about to arrive, this pattern seems full of optimism for good things to come!